charlpcronje/charl-cv.devserv.me/src/README.md

 === HEAD WEB DEVELOPER

-### Dec 2005 - Feb 2006    Pageworks           Pretoria
+### Dec 2005 - Feb 2006    PageWorks           Pretoria

-Pageworks was a Advertising Agency, this was my first job where I was employed specifically for just web-development, but my title at the office was HEAD WEB DEVELOPER, I guess that was only because I was the only one, and not because I was in change of anyone else.
-We did however employ two more people in the department during the couse of the year it felt good doing my title justice.
+PageWorks was a Advertising Agency, this was my first job where I was employed specifically for just web-development, but my title at the office was HEAD WEB DEVELOPER, I guess that was only because I was the only one, and not because I was in change of anyone else.
+We did however employ two more people in the department during the course of the year it felt good doing my title justice.
 This was during the time of IE6, JQuery just started getting some traction and most websites were images cut up into tables.
-The web was very simplistic, you could only safely use 5 different fonts, I knew all the CSS rules, I honestly did not think JavaScript had any future, I treated it as a bad joke, I honestly believe that if Jquery did not come and save JavasScript then it might have been trashed togter with Objective C, Turbo Pascal and AT&T Unix Operating System.
+The web was very simplistic, you could only safely use 5 different fonts, I knew all the CSS rules, I honestly did not think JavaScript had any future, I treated it as a bad joke, I honestly believe that if Jquery did not come and save JavasScript then it might have been trashed together with Objective C, Turbo Pascal and AT&T Unix Operating System.

 #### Tasks and Tech